Smarre/upcloud_api/README.md

 ## Features

 * Basic server management calls done
+* Implements API version 1.2.

 ### Known problems

-* Many actions, most notably storage actions are missing
+* Some actions are still missing, most notably IP actions
+* Most actions are mostly just wrappers over the API for convenience, with no good documentation or integration.
+* Load/eject CDROM not done.
+* No methods for favorites

 ## Synopsis